Basics

 What are the characteristics of descriptive research?

-Descriptive research is distinguished by a set of hallmark characteristics that set it apart from other research methodologies.
+Descriptive research is distinguished by a set of fundamental characteristics that set it apart from other research methodologies.
 Recognizing these features can help researchers effectively design, implement, and interpret descriptive studies.

 Specificity in the research question